densitydesign/wlm-backend/README.md

 **Application domain entites**:

 - Monuments: the main entiry that is visualized in the frontend
-- Pictures: data associated to monuments pictures (both wlm and mediawiki)
+- Pictures: data associated to monuments pictures, both WLM photos and Wikidata Images (property P18)
 - Categories: categories of queries of monuments, related to the SPARQL queries used for data scraping

 **Geographic entites**: